kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 Indicates that the database is halted and all offshoot Kubernetes resources except PVCs are deleted.

 ### Configuring Environment Variables for SQL Server on Linux
+You can use environment variables to configure SQL Server on Linux containers.
 When deploying `Microsoft SQL Server` on Linux using `containers`, you need to specify the `product edition` through the [MSSQL_PID](https://mcr.microsoft.com/en-us/product/mssql/server/about#configuration:~:text=MSSQL_PID%20is%20the,documentation%20here.) environment variable.
 This variable determines which `SQL Server edition` will run inside the container.
 The acceptable values for `MSSQL_PID` are:
 `Developer`: This will run the container using the Developer Edition (this is the default if no MSSQL_PID environment variable is supplied)
 `Express`: This will run the container using the Express Edition